 Unfortunately, many women's shoes are shaped that way for style.
 High heels are particularly damaging as they force the foot into an altered biomechanical position and jam the forefoot and big toe into the floor, shifting the big toe’s position.

-As noted above, excess motion in the foot is one major cause of bunions and one cause of excess motion is over pronation
+As noted above, excess motion in the foot is one major cause of bunions and one cause of excess motion is over pronation.
+This issue, where the foot rolls inward excessively, is closely linked to flat feet.
+Understanding the causes of flat-foot overpronation is key to addressing both the symptom and its root cause effectively.

 Pronation is a natural motion the foot goes through as we walk and stand that loosens the foot.
 Pronation rolls the foot inward and drops the arch.
 This allows shock absorption and adaptation to changes in the terrain, so the foot can deal with uneven surfaces.

-In over pronation, the arch drops downward or inward excessively, a common issue in many foot problems.
+In over pronation, the arch drops downward or inward excessively, found in many common foot problems.
 We can treat over pronation and the resulting excess motion it causes with orthotics in the shoes.

 Orthofeet designs well-made over the counter orthotics that are designed to support the arch, control over pronation, align the foot and correct the gait.
 I use a lot of these in practice and they have helped my patients tremendously.